 The imminent arrive of Project xCloud also supports the idea of Microsoft launching a console option that doesn’t boast high-end specs, as subscribers only need a good internet connection in order to see a fantastic performance.

 That said, it hasn’t been confirmed whether you’ll be able to see 4K resolutions via xCloud just yet, but the technology is undoubtedly available to Microsoft to enable it in the future.

 Related: PS5 vs Xbox Series X

 Design – How does the new console look?

 We’re expecting a smaller version of the large, PC-esque, Xbox Series X. As a result, the Series S may end up looking more like a traditional console than its big brother does.

-Right now, we have the render above but no official imagery to go on.
+Right now, we have the render at the top of this article, but no official imagery to go on.
 We’ll have to bide our time and see what the Series S looks like, but expect a more compact version of the Series X.